boilerroomtv/boilerroom-interview-challenge/README.md

 during normal development
 (i.e. online documentation, search engines, AI coding assistants, etc...)

-Additionally, you are not expected to focus on making things look pretty.
+As part of this assessment, **you are NOT expected to**:

+- Write tests
+- Make things look pretty,
-Beyond small amounts of CSS / styling, it's better to focus on the code itself as this is what we'll be assessing.
+  beyond small amounts of CSS / styling for layout purposes.

+It's better to focus your time on the implementation code itself as this is what we'll be assessing.

 ## The project